kairos-io/kairos-docs/content/en/blog/commercial-support.md

 ## Spectro Cloud: Our First Official Support Partner

 We’re proud to welcome [Spectro Cloud](https://www.spectrocloud.com/) as the first commercial support partner for Kairos.
 As a company that has been involved with Kairos since its inception, Spectro Cloud brings extensive experience with edge systems in production environments.
 Their expertise will benefit users who need dependable support for their Kubernetes-based edge deployments.
-Spectro Cloud offers service-level agreements (SLAs) that guarantee response times, helping teams maintain the stability and reliability needed for mission-critical systems.
+Get in touch with Spectro Cloud to learn more about their support offerings.

 <div class="buttons astro-small">
     <a id="quickstart" href="mailto:kairos@spectrocloud.com" class="astro-small plausible-event-partner=Spectro+Cloud">